Where To Buy

 Buttering: Not much flex underfoot and I didn’t feel like I had too much leverage to butter the board either.

 Boot Support: With that little bit of space I feel kind of loose and like I’m just floating inside compared to most traditional ankle straps.
 I’m not one to crank down my straps either.
-I like them only a little bit past solid contact so I don’t get bumps/pain mid season.
-It’s something I’m getting more use to with demoing more Flow binidngs but it’s still something I don’t prefer compared to traditional strap or bindings.
+I like them only a little bit past solid contact so I don’t get bumps/pain mid-season.
+It’s something I’m getting more used to with demoing more Flow bindings but it’s still something I don’t prefer compared to traditional strap or bindings.

 Ratchet System: Not much use for it but it’s decent.

 Shock Absorption: Just some plastic with a little EVA foam on top and it’s not the kind of binding that I like to ollie with.

 Overall The Flow Five didn’t blow me away but it was quicker than traditional straps and better than the old strap system.
 If you have this down you can step in and flip the back up as you are one footing off the chair which is pretty quick.
 It’s only a few seconds faster than stopping to strap in standing up but some people find shaving off that extra time is worth it.
 If you put these on by getting on your knees to slap up the high back then it’s not worth it.
 Instead, it would be better to just learn how to put on traditional bindings standing up.